AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-next-generation-experience/toggle-switch.md

    ![](assets/toggle-switch-4.png)

->[!NOTE]
->
->The new Landing Page list view offers search filters and the ability to perform mass Landing Page actions.

 ## Form Details Page {#form-details-page}

-In Marketo, find and select your form.
+1. In Marketo, find and select your form.

    ![](assets/toggle-switch-5.png)

-In the bottom-right of the page, click the **New Experience** toggle.
+1. In the bottom-right of the page, click the **New Experience** toggle.

    ![](assets/toggle-switch-6.png)